k2xn258k2x-cmyk/k2xn258k2x-cmyk.github.io/careers.md

     <div class="cr-eyebrow">🚀 We're hiring</div>
     <h1 class="cr-hero-title">Build the future of<br>offline intelligence.</h1>
     <p class="cr-hero-sub">
-      VaultBook is a 50-person team in Chicago pushing the boundaries of what a local-first, browser-based workspace can do.
+      VaultBook is a 50-person team in San Francisco pushing the boundaries of what a local-first, browser-based workspace can do.
 We're looking for engineers, researchers, and designers who want to build AI that runs where the data lives — on the user's device.
     </p>